AlexGarcia623/ALEX-Labs/README.md

    * This is useful for the "Measure the Hubble Constant" Lab
  - Energy and Wavelength Converter
    * This is useful for the "Astronomical Spectroscopy: Absorption Spectra" Lab

+Lab Manuals:
+- Versions of the manuals used in the Fall 2023 version of the course are attached for your convenience.
+Please note that these are not up to date for the Astronomy 1022 course at the University of Florida

 ## Usage of ALEX Labs